4RS3C/VulnDroid/README.md

 ## ⚡ Installation

-Get BrutDroid up and running in minutes:
+Get VulnDroid up and running in minutes:

 ### 1. Clone the Repository:
 ```bash